MINISTRY OF PETROLEUM & NATURAL GAS

 Fire Extinguishers:

-Everyone working in these areas should know how to use the
+- Everyone working in these areas should know how to use the fire extinguishers.

 118. Supervision of Operations: